Drakesinger/Machine-Learning-Classifiers/README.md

 Text data machine learning with python for the IA course.

 ## Goal
-Use scikit learn to train a classifier in order to detect wether a text epresses positive or negative feelings.
+Use [scikit-learn](http://scikit-learn.org/stable/index.html) to train a classifier in order to detect whether a text expresses positive or negative feelings.

 ### Assets
 Every machine learning system requires data to work with.
 This data has been provided and can be found in the Assets folder.